Request Information

 2nd Grade Social Studies

-Second Grade Social Studies includes history, geography, economics, and civics lessons plus additional resources for teachers and students.
+2nd grade social studies includes history, geography, economics, civics lessons, and additional resources for teachers and students.

-This is a comprehensive course, integrating topics in civics and the arts.
-The course helps students build knowledge of the diverse civilizations, cultures, and concepts.
+This is a comprehensive course integrating topics in civics and the arts.
+It helps students gain knowledge of diverse civilizations, cultures, and concepts.

 3rd Grade Language Arts

-The course includes frequent read-alouds that help students build the background knowledge and vocabulary critical to listening and reading comprehension.
+This course includes frequent read-alouds that help students build the background knowledge and vocabulary critical to listening and reading comprehension.
 Students learn by listening to nonfiction texts that include topics related to science and history.
-The first unit includes selections from The Wind in the Willows by Kenneth Grahame to reinforce understanding of story elements.
+The first unit contains selections from The Wind in the Willows by Kenneth Grahame to reinforce understanding of story elements.

 Students practice and build reading skills as they read selections in their readers.
 Many reading selections are informational texts that address topics related to science and history.
-Students also read excerpts from some classic tales, plus a variety of stories and myths from diverse groups.
+Students also read excerpts from some classic tales and various stories and myths from diverse groups.

 During writing instruction, students use a writing process as they practice expository (cause and effect), narrative (story), and opinion writing.

-Morphology lessons address reading and understanding words with common prefixes, suffixes, and Greek and Latin roots.
-Morphology instruction also addresses the meaning of various prefixes, suffixes, and roots.
+Morphology lessons cover reading and understanding words with common prefixes, suffixes, and Greek and Latin roots.
+Instruction also addresses the meaning of various prefixes, suffixes, and roots.

-Grammar lessons address various speech and language-usage conventions (such as capitalization and punctuation).
-These specific grammar skills are then reinforced and applied in all writing exercises.
+Grammar lessons address various speech and language usage conventions (such as capitalization and punctuation).
+These specific grammar skills are reinforced and applied in all writing exercises.

-Spelling lessons include weekly word lists that focus on content words and words with morphological patterns taught in each unit.
-Spelling exercises provide students with opportunities to practice applying knowledge of letter–sound correspondences learned in earlier grades.
+Spelling lessons include weekly word lists focusing on content words and words with morphological patterns taught in each unit.
+Spelling exercises will help students practice applying knowledge of letter-sound correspondences learned in earlier grades.

 3rd Grade Math

-They will learn about area concepts and relate area to multiplication and to addition as well as use place value understanding to round whole numbers and add and subtract within 1,000.
+Students will learn about area concepts, relate area to multiplication and addition, and use place value understanding to round whole numbers and add and subtract within 1,000.
 They represent and solve two-step word problems using addition, subtraction, and multiplication and assess the reasonableness of answers.

 3rd Grade Science

-Grade 3 science builds on prior understanding of scientific topics to support increasingly sophisticated learning.
-Students will investigate forces; life cycles, traits, and variations; habitats and change; and weather and climate.
+3rd-grade science builds on students’ prior understanding of scientific topics to support increasingly sophisticated learning.
+Students will investigate forces, life cycles, traits, and variations; habitats and change; and weather and climate.

 Students will develop and use scientific practices that give them firsthand experience in scientific inquiry, engineering, and technology.
 Throughout the course, scientific learning is connected to concepts across various disciplines, such as mathematics and literacy.